Montenegro's path towards the EU

 Montenegro is a candidate country for membership of the EU.
 Its European perspective was reaffirmed by the Council in June 2006 after the recognition of the country's independence by EU Member States.

-Based on the decision of the EU Ministerial Council of 15th September 2006, a political dialogue was established at ministerial level between the Government of Montenegro and the EU institutions.
+Based on the decision of the EU Ministerial Council of 15 September 2006, a political dialogue was established at ministerial level between the Government of Montenegro and the EU institutions.
 The first such dialogue took place on 22 January 2007 and further political dialogue meetings take place annually.

+The accession negotiations with Montenegro were opened on 29 June 2012.
 By mid-September 2014, twelve negotiating Chapters, including the rule of law Chapters, 23 – Judiciary and fundamental rights and 24 – Justice, freedom and security, have been opened, out which two Chapters (25 – Science and research and 26 – Education and culture) have been provisionally closed.
 Opening benchmarks have been set for eleven Chapters.

 Diplomatic relations between Montenegro and the European Communities are conducted through the Montenegrin Mission to the EU in Brussels, which has been fully functional since2006, and the EU Delegation to Montenegro in Podgorica, which opened in November 2007.